yonasBSD/socat/README.md

 ## Platforms

-socat 1.8.0 has been compiled and more or less successfully tested under the following operating systems:
+socat v1.8.0 has been compiled and more or less successfully tested under the following operating systems:

-- Debian 4 on x86_64
+- Debian 12
+- Ubuntu 24.04
-- FreeBSD 10 on amd64
+- FreeBSD 14
-- OpenBSD 7.2 on amd64
+- OpenBSD 7.5
-- OpenIndiana 2021-04 on i386 with gcc
+- OpenIndiana 2024.04
-- Ubuntu 10.04 on i386
-- Ubuntu 12..24
-- Rocky 9
+- Rocky Linux 9
-- Cygwin 10.0
+- Cygwin 10

 ## Install

 Get the tarball and extract it:

 ```sh
 tar xzf socat.tar.gz
 cd socat-1.8.0.1